coreeng/core-platform-docs/content/platform/alert-runbooks.md

 ##### KubePodCannotConnectToDeveloperPortal

+Fires when the blackbox exporter is unable to connect to the developer portal.

 1. Is the developer portal running?
    ```
    kubectl -n developer-portal get all
    ```

-2. Are other alerts such as `KubePodCannotConnectToInternet` or `ContainerInErrorState` firing?
+2. Are other alerts such as [`KubePodCannotConnectToInternet`](#KubePodCannotConnectToInternet) or [`ContainerInErrorState`](#ContainerInErrorState) firing?

 3. What is preventing the pod from running?
    ```